Four Exceptional Female Creatives To Look Out For This Year : Indi, Essel Ekuban, Hameedah Aminu & Khadija Dikko .

 Khadija Dikko

-Her MA project, Tsuntsuwa Che — She is a Bird, brought together indigo dyeing, woven shibori, and film photography.
-She also worked on a final year project exploring the relationship between women and food, which deepened her understanding of texture in textiles.
 Her creative process depends on the kind of textile she is working with.
-With Ankara, she starts with visual research, a process that allows her to explore references and build direction before creating.
+She usually starts with visual research, which helps her approach different types of textiles.
 Her work continues to reflect her experiences, drawing from memory, movement, and the different places she has called home.

 Ruqayyah S.